rackerlabs/technical-blog/content/blog/2020/2020-11-04-make-the-most-of-your-crm/index.md

 ---

-The great thing about the Salesforce platform is its customizability.
+The great thing about the Salesforce&reg; platform is its customizability.
 You can start with some basic capabilities and customize the platform to address the changing needs of your business.